aforward/version_tasks/README.md

     mix version.name
     patch

+#### mix version.is_release

+This is the same as `mix version.name` with the exception that it will only return the version name *IF* the last commit was a version commit, which looks like `vX.Y.Z`.

+    # If the last commit was `Doing something great`, then it returns nothing
+    mix version.is_release

+    # However, if the last commit was `v1.2.0`, then it returns `minor`
+    mix version.is_release
+    minor

+#### mix version.last_commit

+To help us trigger when a release has been requested, we are exposing the last commit message, this delegates to git and simply calls (`git log --format=%B -n 1 HEAD`)

+    # Grab the last commit
+    mix version.last_commit
+    Simplify the database backup, to make restore easier

+    # Hey, this commmit looks like a new release was commit
+    mix version.last_commit
+    v1.4.5

 ### Local Editing Tasks

 The following tasks will edit your local files, but will not commit or push any of those changes.